Dyrits/WEB-DEVELOPMENT-CAREER-PATH/10 - Building Front-end Applications with React/Ravenous/README.md

 ## More about this project

 ### Related course
 [CODE]CADEMY PRO | WEB DEVELOPMENT CAREER PATH: 10.
-Building Front-end Applications with React React Components
+Building Front-end Applications with React

 ### Description of the project by [CODE]CADEMY PRO